 Where do we stay when we get there?

-The pilgrimage is normally made up of 700 pilgrims, but when we get to Lourdes, we split up into groups of 60 or so, each group staying in one of the 10 hotels we use around the town.
-Each hotel group is made up helpers, nurses, a chaplain, a doctor, people who require assistance, and independent pilgrims who don't normally require assistance.
+The pilgrimage is normally made up of 700 pilgrims, but when we get to Lourdes, we split up into groups of 60 or so, each group staying in one of the hotels we use around the town.
+Each hotel group is made up helpers, nurses, a chaplain, an assistant chaplain, a doctor, people who require assistance, and independent pilgrims who don't normally require assistance.
 Some of the pilgrims require more specialist care or assistance than is possible in a hotel, and these people stay in a building called the Accueil Notre Dame, which is purpose built for enabling the nurses and doctors, assisted by the helpers, to care for their particular needs 24 hours a day.

 What do we do once we're there?